Low-Frequency/terraform-module-proxmox/README.md

 This module is for creating Proxmox resources and supports provisioning via Ansible.

-Right now this module only supports the creation of VMs, but I might add LXC support in the future.
+Right now this module only supports the creation of VMs with a Cloud-Init template as a base image, but I might add LXC support in the future.

 ## How does it work?